Undergraduate Major

-In the classroom, you'll gain invaluable skills from native and heritage French speakers, guided by professors who will help you identify and achieve your goals.
+In the classroom, you'll gain invaluable skills from native and heritage French speakers, guided by professors who will help you harness your foreign language fluency towards your professional goals.

-With strong relationships with Philadelphia institutions like the French-American Chamber of Commerce, you'll have opportunities to engage with the French culture in our own backyard.
+Through strong relationships with Philadelphia institutions like the French-American Chamber of Commerce, you'll have opportunities to engage with Francophone culture in our own backyard.
 Want to jet-set even farther?
 Travel to established study-abroad programs in France and Canada, or work with a faculty member to find a new program in any French-speaking country that's right for you.

-Complete with an independent senior research project, your French education will prepare you for a fast start and long-term career success in today's global economy.
+You'll graduate confident in your ability to navigate between languages and cultures for a fast start and long-term career success in today's global economy.

 Loading... requirements for the French major.